JDevAman/JDevAman/README.md

 Hello 👋🏽

-I’m Aman Kumar.I'm a Junior Currently  pursuing B.Tech in Informtaion Technology from BIT Mesra.I’m currently learning and exploring new skills.
+I’m Aman Kumar.I'm a Junior Currently  pursuing B.Tech in Informtaion Technology from BIT Mesra.

+I’m currently learning and exploring new skills.
 I'm also Willing to contribute to Open-source organizations.

 SKILLS : `Python` `SQL` `Google Cloud` `C/C++` `Data Structures and Algorithms`